 Based in New Zealand, Peter chaired the national Meat Industry Health & Safety Forum for 5 years and has been a guest speaker at a variety of industry conferences and events in Australasia and North America.

 His global experience includes advising major knife manufacturers as well as helping a wide range of both small and large clients from seafood, poultry, pork, red meat and more.
-He is honored to have the opportunity to share his unique insights with the North American Meat Industry and looks forward to exploring what he has learned over the years about knife sharpening and how best to maximize both the safety and production benefits that sharp knives provide.
+He is honored to have the opportunity to share his unique insights with the North American Meat Industry and looks forward to sharing what he has learned over the years about knife sharpening and how best to maximize both the safety and production benefits that sharp knives provide.